Boys and girls ages 9 and up are encouraged to

 During these past several years of economic uncertainty, the need for

-assistance has risen nearly 10%.
+year.
 What doesn't get reported in the

 national unemployment figures, are the vast number of individuals that